Aging & Health A to Z

 Start with Fall Prevention

-Falls and fractures are not an unavoidable outcome of getting older.
+Falls and fractures are not an unavoidable part of getting older.
 Many underlying causes of falls can be treated or corrected, with the goal of preventing any future falls.
-These steps can also make you more confident in your abilities to carry out your daily activities safely.
+These steps can also make you feel more confident in your abilities to safely carry out your daily activities.
 A qualified healthcare professional should evaluate your personal situation and condition.

 Treatment Plans Combine Medical Approaches and Lifestyle Changes

-Once you have been evaluated and your personal risks identified, a multi-pronged plan can be devised tailored to your particular needs.
-These treatment plans may involve a physiotherapist or occupational therapist, and may include medical interventions as well as lifestyle changes within any or all of the following categories:
+Once you have been evaluated and your personal risks identified, a multi-step plan can be developed to fit your particular needs.
+These treatment plans may involve a physiotherapist or occupational therapist.
+They may include medical interventions as well as lifestyle changes within any or all of the following categories:

 - Medical assessment and management

 - Balance, gait training, and muscle strengthening exercises

 - Home environmental hazards